Driving Motorhomes and the Law

 When you reach 70 years old

 There is an additional complication when you reach 70.
 At this stage you will need to renew your driving licence.
-If you use the standard renewal procedure you will lose your C1 entitlement and you will no longer be able to drive motorhomes between 3,500kg and 7,500kg.
-To avoid this, ask your GP to fill in a medical report form D4.
-Your GP is likely to charge for this service.
+If you use the standard renewal procedure your C1 entitlement will be suspended and you will no longer be able to drive motorhomes between 3,500kg and 7,500kg until you have passed a medical.
+To avoid this, you will need to fill in form D2 and ask your GP to fill in a medical report form D4.
+Your GP is likely to charge for this service as part of a private appointment.

 You will find more information about driving licences on the Directgov website.